Pronouncing Welsh Place Names

 Wales is a bi-lingual country - both Welsh and English are spoken.
-You certainly don't need to speak any Welsh to enjoy your cycling holidays in Wales.
-But, just a little understanding of Welsh place names will bring your cycling holiday in Wales to life, especially as most Welsh place names are largely descriptive.
+You certainly don't need to speak any Welsh to enjoy your visit in Wales.
+But, just a little understanding of Welsh place names will bring your time in Wales to life, especially as most Welsh place names are largely descriptive.
 So, if you want to learn a little bit about the Welsh language as you cycle around, here goes...

 Apart from a few vowels that are slightly different from English, Welsh is a more or less a phonetic language, you pronounce it as it looks.
 Don't get put off by the long list of vowels and consonants, once you've understood the few rules it is easy.

 It may help you to pronounce names if you remember that the emphasis in Welsh is usually on the penultimate syllable.
 For example, Caernarfon (kyre-nar-von), Beddgelert (beth-gel-airt), Llanberis (thlan-ber-ris), Felindre (veh-lin-dray).

 Welsh has a slightly different alphabet from English:-

 Welsh place names are largely descriptive, eg: Mynydd Bach is small mountain (Mynydd = mountain, Bach = small).
 A famous example of this is the town on Anglesey with that long name:-